-- 2 The installer displays the following question before the installer stops the product processes: - Do you want to grant read access to everyone? [y,n,q,?] - To grant read access to all authenticated users, type y. - To grant usergroup specific permissions, type n.

-- Do you want to provide any usergroups that you would like to grant read access?[y,n,q,?] - To specify usergroups and grant them read access, type y - To grant read access only to root users, type n.
+- To install and configure VCS in secure mode, run the command: - # ./installer -security - 2 The installer displays the following question before the installer stops the product processes: - Do you want to grant read access to everyone? [y,n,q,?] - To grant read access to all authenticated users, type y. - To grant usergroup specific permissions, type n. - Do you want to provide any usergroups that you would like to grant read access?[y,n,q,?] - To specify usergroups and grant them read access, type v - To grant read access only to root users, type n.
 The installer grants read access read access to the root users. - Enter the usergroup names separated by spaces that you would like to grant read access.
 If you would like to grant read access to a usergroup on a specific node, enter like 'usrgrp1@node1', and if you would like to grant read access to usergroup on any cluster node, enter like 'usrgrp1'.
 If some usergroups are not created yet, create the usergroups after configuration if needed. [b] - 3 To verify the cluster is in secure mode after configuration, run the command: - # haclus -value SecureClus